 Cala Health, another new addition to our list, got a shout out from Needham & Co.'s Matson in his Oct.
 15 report.
 The Burlingame, CA-based company is developing the FDA-cleared Cala Trio, a wearable neuromodulation device designed to look like a watch, with the "watch face" being the stimulator and the band housing electrodes that target the patient's radial and median nerve, which send the stimulation into a ventral intermediate nucleus.
 Matson noted that the device serves the large and under-penetrated essential tremor market.
 Cala Health's domestic total addressable market is about $3 billion, according to the analyst report.
 Tremor and Other Hyperkinetic Movements published data in August from Cala Health's landmark PROSPECT study, which demonstrated that the Cala Trio, repeatedly used at home over three months, resulted in safe and effective hand tremor reduction and improved quality of life for adults with essential tremor.

 Candesant Biomedical is also new to our list.
-Marie Thibault, a medtech analyst at BTIG and a former managing editor at MD+DI, called attention to San Francisco, CA-based Candesant Biomedical in a Sept.
+BTIG's Thibault called attention to San Francisco, CA-based Candesant Biomedical in a Sept.
 15 report.
 Candesant has developed the Targeted Alkali Thermolysis (TAT) platform technology for the treatment of excessive sweating.
 Thibault explained in her report that the TAT technology is based on the principle that alkali metal, in combination with water, generates energy.
 By applying a flexible, alkali metal adhesive patch to a patient's underarm (or other sweat-generating body part) for three minutes, non-invasive energy can target the source of sweat and inactivate sweat glands for up to two months, Thibault noted in her report.

 Cerapedics developed the i-Factor peptide enhanced bone graft that is already FDA approved for use in cervical fusion and Cerapedics is pursuing a lumbar fusion indication.
 The Westminster, CO-based company doubled its sales in 2018 and continued to grow quite a bit in 2019.
 In May, The Spine Journal published data showing that elderly patients in Denmark treated with the i-Factor bone graft plus local bone had a statistically significantly higher fusion rate compared to allograft plus local bone.
 BTIG's Zimmerman noted in his Aug.
 3 report that Cerapedics competes in the worldwide $5.3 billion orthobiologics segment, which grew 4% in 2019.